Practice using the language in a supportive, friendly environment.

 To view a photo in full page mode, right click on photo and choose “Open in new Window”)

 Please follow instructions for either A or B below.
 A) Paying by check or Purchase Order:

 1. Request the Registration Form from the WSU Chelan County Extension office (509-667-6540).
 Complete the form and mail to Chelan County Extension, 400 Washington Street, Wenatchee, WA 98801.

 2. Mail the form with your payment or agency Purchase Order number to: 2023 FISI, 400 Washington Street, Wenatchee, WA 98801.
 Mail completed registration form plus a check for appropriate registration payment ($1,200 or $1,000) or late fee: $1,400 Late registration after May 22, 2023).

 B) Paying with Credit/Debit Card (2.5% fee added; $2 minimum) or E-Check ($2 flat fee added):

-1. Complete the Registration Form (You may be asked to “Enable some active content” – choose “Enable”) and email to Ray Faini (email@example.com) or snail mail to: 2020 FISI, 400 Washington Street, Wenatchee, WA 98801.
+1. Complete the 2023 Registration Form and email to Ray Faini (firstname.lastname@example.org) or snail mail to: 2023 FISI, 400 Washington Street, Wenatchee, WA 98801.
 Then click on link below to enter payment information.

 2. Click HERE to make your payment online.
-(You will leave WSU Extension site and be redirected to our SECURE payment site.)
+NOTE: You will leave WSU Extension site and be redirected to our SECURE payment site.